-Hollywood strike: Which shows will return after end of writers' strike?
+Hollywood strike: Which shows will return as writers' strike ends?

 For now, no talks are scheduled between SAG-AFTRA and the studios, which have balked at some of the actors' demands such as setting aside 2% of streaming revenue to be shared by a show's cast.

-In a statement released after news of the tentative deal with the Writer's Guild, SAG-AFTRA applauded their counterparts for "incredible strength, resiliency and solidarity", but made it clear that the organisation's strike will continue.
+In a statement released after news of the tentative deal with the Writers Guild, SAG-AFTRA applauded their counterparts for "incredible strength, resiliency and solidarity", but made it clear that the organisation's strike will continue.

 The statement also urged studios and streaming services to "return to the table" and "make the fair deal that our members deserve and demand".